 If we Style the new Alps composed image using the same thematic format used for the Alps image, it appears in all blue color, the color that the thematic format assigns to 0 height pixels.

 The SRTM terrain height seen in the Alps layer is a hill shaded view of the foothills of the Alps near Vicenza that has missing pixels, seen in white, where the Space Shuttle radar scan did not acquire elevations.
 Assigning 0 to all pixels using compose flattens the terrain to a single height of 0 in the preview, including invisible pixels.
-To fill in only missing (invisible) pixels, see the Fill in Missing Pixels video.

 Multiple Channel Images